ryan-mcclue/unsw/comp3331/theory.md

 pk has to be unique, so a composite pk can have one being NULL

-joins for obtain information through queries
+joins to obtain information through queries, don't have to think about accessing directly through one table